 levelplot(Freq~Reliability*Risk, data=tmp.df, main="Risk ~ Reliabilty",

-ylab="Risk", xlab = "Reliability", shrink = c(0.5, 1),
+ylab="Reliability", xlab = "Risk", shrink = c(0.5, 1),

-col.regions = colorRampPalette(c("#FFFFFF", "#0868AC"))(20))
+col.regions = colorRampPalette(c("#F5F5F5", "#01665E"))(20))

-Python Code to Generate Baseline “Random” Sample for Contingency Table Comparison

-# generate random data to show the difference

-# starting random numbers from a reproducable point

-np.random.seed(1492) # as it leads to discovery

-data = { 'rsk': randint(1, 7, 260000),

-'rel': randint(1, 10, 260000) }

-tmp_df = pd.DataFrame(data, columns=['rsk', 'rel'])

-# compute crosstab and plot

-xtab = pd.crosstab(tmp_df['rel'], tmp_df['rsk'])

-print xtab # not shown

-# plot

-plt.pcolor(xtab,cmap=cm.Blues)

-plt.yticks(arange(0.5,len(xtab.index), 1),xtab.index)

-plt.xticks(arange(0.5,len(xtab.columns), 1),xtab.columns)

-plt.colorbar()
+AU: Although the figure captions specify R and Python, I’d suggest revisiting the text above to clarify that 3-10 shows the R table and 3-11 shows the Python table. –John

+AR: Python code removed, as the redundancy was not necessary in a “feature”

-Figure 3-10 “Unbiased” Risk/Reliability Contingency Table (R) [793725c03f010.eps]
+Figure 3-10 “Unbiased” risk/reliability contingency table (R) [9781118793725 c03f010.eps]

-Figure 3-11 “Unbiased” Risk/Reliability Contingency Table (Python) [793725c03f011.png]
+[[Authors: Should figure 3.11 have labels on the axes like the other figures do?
+Kezia]] //Author, Please redo and resubmit if so.
+Thanks, Kevin (PjE)

+AR: Pulling it out as a feature is cool, but the code and graphic go with it.
+I formatted it the best as I know how in the Wiley template.
+There is no corresponding FeatureCodeListing and FeatureCodeHead so I’m not sure what to do there.

-Figure 3-6 and Figure 3-7 show two things, first, we can make some pretty and colorful random boxes with a few lines of code and second, there is definitely something pulling nodes into the lower Risk and Reliability categories.
-It could be because the world just has low risk and reliability or the sampling method or scoring system is introducing the skew.
-Let’s turn our attention to the “Type” variable and see if we can’t establish a relationship with the “Risk” and “Reliability” ratings.
-Looking closely at the “Type” variable, we notice that some entries have more than type assigned to it and they are separate by a semi-colon (there are 215 “Scanning Host;Malicious Host” values, for example).
-Since we want to see how those types compare, those with a combination of types shouldn’t be mixed with other types.
-So rather than try to parse out the nodes with multiple types, we will just reassign all of them into a category of “Multiples” to show that they were assigned more than one type.
-Then we can create a three-way contingency table and see how that looks.
-Let’s pull in the Type column and see how that impacts the view.
+Now turn your attention to the Type variable to see if you can’t establish a relationship with the Risk and Reliability ratings.
+Looking closely at the Type variable, you notice that some entries have more than type assigned to them and they are separated by a semicolon (there are 215 Scanning Host;Malicious Host values, for example).
+Since you want to see how those types compare, those with a combination of types shouldn’t be mixed with other types.
+So, rather than try to parse out the nodes with multiple types, you can just reassign all of them into a category of Multiples to show that they were assigned more than one type.
+Then you can create a three-way contingency table and see how that looks.
+Pull in the Type column and see how that impacts the view.

+The R code in Listing 3-22 produces the three-way contingency table lattice graph in Figure 3-11, enabling you to visually compare the amount of impact Type has on the Risk and Reliability classifications.
+The Python code in 3-23 also computes the three-way contingency table but shows an alternate output representation in a simple bar chart.

-R Code to Generate a 3-Way Risk/Reliability/Type Contingency Table
+R Code to Generate a Three-Way Risk/Reliability/Type Contingency Table

+Listing 3-22

+# require object: av (3-4), lattice (3-19)

+# See corresponding output in Figure 3-11

 # Create a new varible called "simpletype"

 # replacing mutiple categories with label of "Multiples"